veritasnz/drill-app/README.md

 ## Next to implement

 -   Investigate possibility of merging _drillState.currentLevelNum_ & _progressCtx.ctx.state.currentLevelNum_
--   Add test for checking if underscore exists in question ID or not
 -   Finalize design/animations
 -   Documentation
 -   Thorough testing